 Bookseller and expert on the Italian American left, Lorne Bair refers to this work, however, as more of a Communist tract published shortly after the Russian Revolution.
 Indeed, the work calls for an immediate proletarian revolution, with socialization of industry and agriculture; closure of borders to prevent a flight of the bourgeoisie; and management of the new society through a free arrangement of persons and competent groups.

-I cannot find anything about the author who used the pseudonym Emme, although there was a Spanish female anarchist writer named Emme Dalla Dea.
+I cannot find anything about the author who used the pseudonym Emme - the spelling is that of the Italian letter "m" spoken aloud, as well as it being a not that unusual variant spelling of "Emma."
+There was a Spanish female anarchist writer named Emme Dalla Dea.

 Creator